Table of Contents

 Inspection and Maintenance

-The only required maintenance for a rodent bait station is emptying the station of any unused bait before storing or discarding it.
-When emptying out the stations, you must wear gloves and dispose of unused bait in accordance with label instructions.
+The only required maintenance for a rodent bait station is emptying unused bait before storing or discarding it.
+Wear gloves during this process and dispose of unused bait according to label instructions.

-The primary function of a bait station is to store bait.
-Since this is the case, they consist of a small number of individual pieces.
-The lock on many bait stations keeps out larger animals and children.
+The primary function of a bait station is to securely store bait.
+Most bait stations are equipped with locks to prevent access by larger animals or children.

 Key Takeaways

-Rodenticide bait is safer around children and other animals when it is stored in a rodent bait station.
+- Rodenticide bait is safer around children and pets when stored in a rodent bait station.

-If you are dealing with a rodent infestation and would like professional help from a top rated pest control company, On Demand Pest Control is here to help.
+- If you are dealing with a rodent infestation and would like professional help, On Demand Pest Control is here to assist.